cloudblog004/fantasticfoodies/content/en/posts/1207-how-to-make-favorite-quick-pot-pies.md

 1. Mix soup and veggies in a pot on Med Low heat to warm.
 1. Cut up chicken and add to soup/veggie mix.
 1. Flatten individual biscuits an place into a greased/sprayed large muffin tin.
-The biscuits need to be flattened enough to cover the sides and bottom, forming a &#34;cup.&#34;
+The biscuits need to be flattened enough to cover the sides and bottom, forming a *cup.*
 1. Spoon mixture into biscuit cups and bake at temp and time listed on biscuit tube...minus 2 minutes.
 1. Ready to serve and ENJOY!